 After undergoing bariatric surgery it is very common to have excess, loose skin after rapid weight loss.
 It is especially prevalent with weight loss procedures like gastric sleeve surgery and gastric bypass surgery.
 There are ways to avoid loose skin and to remove loose skin.

 Our patient who had weight loss surgery in Tijuana, Mexico with Mexico Bariatric Center, just as with any bariatric surgery provider, shared their experience with excess, sagging skin, and solutions that helped them remove it.

 So let’s go ahead and discuss what causes loose skin, non-surgical and surgical solutions to the issue.

-As mentioned in the causes above, there are some strategies you can follow to avoid loose skin after bariatric surgery.
+As mentioned in the cases above, there are some strategies you can follow to avoid loose skin after bariatric surgery.
 Let’s get into a little more detail about some of these solutions:

-- Eat Foods that Promote Healthy Skin and Muscle Gain: There are in fact foods that will promote healthy skin as well as real muscle growth.
-And with your limited calorie intake, it is even more so important that you ensure all of your calories count.
+There are in fact foods that will promote healthy skin as well as real muscle growth.
+And with your limited calorie intake, it is even more so important that you ensure all of your calories counts.

 - Nuts (such as Brazil nuts, cashews, almonds, walnuts)